Bitcoin sideways, price increases in XRP and Dogecoin

 Bitcoin

-Hardly anything changed with the Bitcoin rate: The rate remained almost constant and only changed by -0.09 percent.
-This is reflected in a price of 45,622.00 US dollars.
-According to the Fear and Greed Index, optimism is currently determining the Bitcoin markets
+Do we have a new stable coin?
+Since yesterday, the Bitcoin rate has only changed by -1.55 percent.
+The price is currently at $ 46,723.00.
+According to the Fear and Greed Index, optimism is current market sentiment.

 - 24h low: US dollars